 2.8 Today, most astronomers acknowledge that the universe appears to be expanding (see also the Documentary 'God of Wonders').
 This also agrees with the Bible which says that God stretches out the heavens like a curtain (Psa 33:6, Psa 104:2, Isa 40:22-23, Isa 42:5) and will roll them up in our End Times (Isa 34:4, Psa 102:25-26, Heb 1:10-12, Rev 6:14).

-2.9 A biblical day does not start at sunset, but with the light at sunrise.
-Only 2 out of 7 Extraordinary Sabbaths (Annual Festivals) start at sunset (Passover according to the timing of the Exodus as specified in Deut 16:6, Num 9:5 and the Day of Atonement in Lev 23:32).
+2.9 A biblical day does not start at sunset, nor at midnight, but with the light at sunrise.
+Only 2 out of 7 Extraordinary Sabbaths (Annual Feasts) start at sunset (Passover according to the timing of the Exodus as specified in Deut 16:6 and Num 9:5 , and the Day of Atonement specified in Lev 23:32).
 Similar to other exceptions in the Bible, we should be careful to not blindly follow and idolize the Jewish customs which are often based on the Word, but sometimes applied incorrectly.
 Proof texts are 1Sam 19:11, Exo 29:39, Lev 22:29-30, Num 11:32, Mat 28:1, Mar 27:45 et al.

 And yes, God obviously worked before the evenings described in Gen 1:5 ff :